otaotaotao/UniversalPlaylist/README.md

 # A Praylist *(working title — repo/code still under the old name `UniversalPlaylist` / `UniPlay`, see naming notes below)*

-Here come a few words — an intimate praylist, like a postcard, or a humble radio, like a diary.
+— an intimate praylist, like a postcard, or a humble radio, like a diary. —

 That's the actual point of this project.
 Most playlist-conversion tools treat sharing across platforms as a permanent library sync.
 This is trying to be something smaller and more personal instead: a way to hand someone a playlist — with a short, DJ-style aside on each track if you want — without it piling up forever in their library.